Use this basket liner tutorial to sew a liner for any size square basket!

 Your liner is finished!
 Put it in your freshly painted basket and admire your work.

 I ended up giving my newly updated basket to my mother.
 It looks pretty in her bathroom holding towels by her sink!
+The farmhouse style is a perfect match for her gorgeous 1920s house.
+(See my recycled wool artwork of her house here.)

 But it’s also pretty gorgeous as a knitting basket.
 It’s the perfect size to sit by her couch to keep her knitting projects right at hand while she watches TV.